superwall/expo-superwall/README.md

     -   `isConfigured: boolean`: True if the Superwall SDK has been configured with an API key.
     -   `isLoading: boolean`: True when the SDK is performing an asynchronous operation like configuration.
     -   `listenersInitialized: boolean`: True if native event listeners have been initialized.
+    -   `configurationError: string | null`: Contains error message if SDK configuration failed, `null` otherwise.
+When set, the SDK is not configured and app should show error UI.
     -   `user?: UserAttributes | null`: An object containing the current user's attributes.
         -   `UserAttributes`:
             -   `aliasId: string`: The alias ID of the user.